The who’s who of ancient people

 Aboriginal Australians – 50,000 BCE to present

-Even though they never formed an actual civilization, the Aboriginal Australians are thought to have become a group who became isolated from the rest of the people on earth about 50,000 years ago and continued to live without mixing their DNA with other human races, making them genetically distinct.
-They are a simply tribal people who have very low levels of technology and still exist today in isolated part of the country living like they did thousands of years ago.
+Even though they never formed an actual civilization, the Aboriginal Australians are thought to have become a group that became isolated from the rest of the people on earth about 50,000 years ago and continued to live without mixing their DNA with other human races, making them genetically distinct.
+They are simply tribal people who have very low levels of technology and still exist today in isolated parts of the country living like they did thousands of years ago.

 Amazon tribes – unknown (probably around 2000 BCE) to present